Common Workplace Injuries in North Carolina

 Posted on November 2018

 According to the US Bureau of Labor Statistics (BLS), there were nearly 200 fatal work injuries in North Carolina.
 In 2016, there were more than 71,000 nonfatal workplace injuries and illness reported by employers.

 Work-related accidents aren’t just bad for employees and families.
-The Occupational Safety and Health Administration (OSHA) estimate employer payments of almost $1 billion per week for direct workers’ compensation costs.
+The Occupational Safety and Health Administration (OSHA) estimates employer payments of almost $1 billion per week for direct workers’ compensation costs.

 Below, we take a closer look at work-related injuries and fatalities in North Carolina, including what types of jobs pose the greatest risk and what to do if you ever suffer a workplace injury.